Study Abroad & Away Aid Requirements

-- For summer loans and grants, you must also complete a Summer Aid Application.
-The Financial Aid Office will not be able to officially offer you any summer aid until after you have officially registered for your summer study abroad classes.
-To request an estimate of your summer your summer aid eligibility, email finaid AT_TOWSON or call 410-704-4236 to schedule an appointment with your Financial Aid Advisor.
+- For summer loans and Pell Grants, you must also complete a Summer Aid Application.
+The Financial Aid Office will not be able to officially offer you any summer aid until after you have officially registered for your summer study abroad or away classes.
+To request an estimate of your summer aid eligibility, email finaid AT_TOWSON or call 410-704-4236 to schedule an appointment with your Financial Aid Advisor.

 Study Abroad & Away Aid Procedures

-If you plan to use any financial aid (including loans) during your study abroad term, term, please carefully follow these procedures.
+If you plan to use any financial aid (including loans) during your study abroad/away term, please carefully follow these procedures.

-- Compare your expected study abroad costs to your current financial aid offers to determine if you will need additional loan funds or personal funds to cover your study abroad
+- Compare your expected study abroad/away costs to your current financial aid offers to determine if you will need additional loan funds or personal funds to cover your

-- If you will receive any financial aid during your study abroad term, once you have made a final decision to study abroad, you should request a Study Abroad Aid Budget and should submit it to the TU Financial Aid Office.
+- If you will receive any financial aid during your study abroad/away term, once you have made a final decision to study abroad/away, you should request a Study Abroad/Away Aid Budget and should submit it to the TU Financial Aid Office.
 (This budget will list your estimated program costs including tuition, airfare, personal expenses, and any additional fees.)

-- After you receive your Study Abroad Budget, email it to finaid AT_TOWSON or call 410-704-4236 to schedule an appointment with your Financial Aid Advisor to review your aid options.
+- After you receive your Study Abroad/Away Budget, email it to finaid AT_TOWSON or call 410-704-4236 to schedule an appointment with your Financial Aid Advisor to review your aid options.

 - After your aid is disbursed to your TU Student & University Billing Office account, you an aid rebate (no earlier than 10 days before the first day of classes each term

 - Make sure that you enroll for direct deposit of your rebate through the Bursar's Office University Billing Office Disbursement Online Center (DOC)!

-- Even while you are abroad, you must regularly check your TU email to receive important
+- Even while you are abroad or away, you must regularly check your TU email to receive

 - If you have any aid questions, please email finaid AT_TOWSON or call 410-704-4236 to schedule an appointment with your Financial Aid Advisor.